Orange Personal Injury Lawyers

-Hence, rainy day accident accounting for 2.17% of all traffic accidents to amblers in the City of Orange, is no small statistic.
+Hence, a rainy day accident account for 2.17% of all traffic accidents to amblers in the City of Orange, is no small statistic.

 Remarkably, cloudy weather accounted for 59 out of 554 pedestrian injuries from the period of 2006-2018 for reported accidents in the City of Orange.

 To remain safe while driving, motorists should also exercise extra caution when traveling in adverse road or weather conditions.

 |A - Daylight||337||60.83%|

 |B - Dusk - Dawn||25||4.51%|